Photographing the Wedding Ceremony & Vows

 -

-This isn’t much of a problem at all if you have a professional taking the ‘official’ photos.
-It can be a good idea as over-enthusiastic guests are often distracting to your registrar, you the couple and they can get in the way of your photographer.
-If the venue doesn’t implement this rule, then I know some couples who have asked their guests themselves not to take any photos at this time.
+This isn’t much of a problem if a professional takes the ‘official’ photos.
+It can be a good idea, as over-enthusiastic guests often distract your registrar and you, the couple, and they can get in the way of your photographer.
+If the venue doesn’t implement this rule, I know some couples who have asked their guests not to take any photos at this time.

 -